-Cytoscape supports the import of networks from delimited text files and Excel workbooks using File $\rightarrow$ Import $\rightarrow$ Network from File...
+Cytoscape supports the import of networks from delimited text files and Excel workbooks using $\mathbf{File} \to \mathbf{Import} \to \mathbf{Network} \to \mathbf{File...}$.
 An interactive GUI allows users to specify parsing options for specified files.
 The screen provides a preview that shows how the file will be parsed given the current configuration.
 As the configuration changes, the preview updates automatically.
 In addition to specifying how the file will be parsed, the user must also choose the columns that represent the source and target nodes as well as an optional edge interaction type.
-For detailed instructions, see Basic Operations below.